Skip to page navigation

 Separated Employees Only:

-- If you are separated, you will be covered by FEGLI without cost to you for 31 days.
+Basic and Optional insurance terminates at the end of the day on which an employee separates from service, including by a reduction in force.
+If you are separated, you will be covered by FEGLI for 31 days without cost to you.
 If you are separated and not eligible for an immediate annuity, you can convert all or part of the life insurance to an individual policy without taking a medical examination.
-You can purchase the individual policy from any eligible insurance company.
-This will be a private transaction between you and the company.
-You will pay the entire premium of the conversion policy, and the conversion must be made within 31 days after the effective date of the separation.
+You or your assignee(s) will be responsible for paying the premium for the individual policy, and the government will not contribute to that cost.
+The individual policy will be issued by an insurance company you select from a list provided during the conversion application process, and the policy must be a type of insurance that company customarily offers.
+Conversion must be made within 31 days after the effective date of your separation.

 Thrift Savings Plan (TSP)